Welcome to the Art Section!

 We’re open to pretty much any art form you can think of: Drawing, Painting, Sculpting, Modeling, and the wide variety of computer-based art such as 3D Models, Banners, Sprites and Animation.

-Below is some general advice on what Curators look for in each of the art forms, to help maximize your score.
+Below is some general advice on what Curators look for in each of the art forms.

 To obtain the highest amount of points with these techniques, we would need to see at least half of the desired Pokemon if it is the main focal point, if not, it needs to be completely visible.
 A clear light source, or sources should you have more than one, should be included along with shadows.
 You should also use various line thickness and shading techniques to give your artwork depth and dimension.
 If you’re drawing with a pencil, don’t smudge the lead.
 This is smudging, not shading.
 If this is the effect you want, use a tortillon or tissue/toilet paper.
 Color is not needed; however, if you decide to use color, it needs to be used in the shading as well.

 As with drawn art, paintings also need a light source, shadows, and shading.
-The paint needs to be smooth along the contours of what is being painted.
+The paint needs to be smooth–meaning application, not necessarily style.
+Try to avoid “gloops” of paint unless it’s a specific desired effect.
+Otherwise it just makes the painting look rushed or sloppy.
 If only one colour is selected, a minimum of three shades/tints of that colour is required.
 There should be little to no white spaces and the transition while blending should be near impossible to tell.

 Clay, Papercraft, 3D modeling, and other physical forms fall under this category.
 Anatomy is important, and adding extra details improves quality.
 If clay, paint or glaze can enhance features, and paper-folding can have other mediums of art added to it.
 But the Pokemon should not be the only aspect of the piece.
 Environment is also considered in the score.
 If the artwork is physical, create a background for the Pokemon, such as a diorama or things from outside, like grass and rocks.
 Modeling on the computer should follow these same guidelines and create both Pokemon and environment.